echolwq/CaTSim/README.md

 # CaTSim
-Solving the Graph Edit Distance problem using Deep Learning models Implementation of CaTSim: Cross Contrast and Top Nodes Similarity Learning and Computation
+Solving the Graph Edit Distance problem using Deep Learning models \n Implementation of **CaTSim**: Cross Contrast and Top Nodes Similarity Learning and Computation

 ### Requirements
 The codebase is implemented in Python 3.5.2. package versions used for development are just below.